zio/zio-logging/docs/jpl.md

 Default `JPL` logger setup:
 * logger name (by default)  is extracted from `zio.Trace`
     * for example, trace `zio.logging.example.JplSimpleApp.run(JplSimpleApp.scala:17)` will have `zio.logging.example.JplSimpleApp` as logger name
-    * NOTE: custom logger name may be set by `JPL.loggerName` aspect
+    * NOTE: custom logger name may be set by `zio.logging.loggerName` aspect
 * all annotations (logger name annotation is excluded) are placed at the beginning of log message
 * cause is logged as throwable